Much like the roads that President Biden and Congress want to fix, the infrastructure bill is in gridlock.

 And talks seem to be moving forward … at about the pace anyone could expect from a narrow-majority government that has already spent trillions in the last year.

 The deal is still alive, and so is one of the major investment themes of 2021.

-One of President-elect Joe Biden’s themes is to “build back better.”
+Biden wants to “build back better.”
 In plain English, that means we’ll be throwing a lot of money at infrastructure spending.
+The latest Senate GOP proposal included $506 billion for roads, bridges and other major infrastructure projects alone.
 That’s bullish for basic materials stocks.

 And this brings me to Vale SA (NYSE: VALE), the Brazilian miner.
 Vale is one of the largest producers of iron ore in the world.
 It’s also a major producer of other base metals, precious metals and coal.

 Vale stock had a rough decade leading up to 2020.
 It was in free fall for much of 2010 to 2015.
 It started to rally but then rolled over and died again in 2018, continuing to drift lower.

 Vale had the classic problem of being a nice house in a bad neighborhood.
 Resource stocks have done poorly since the 2008 crisis, and so have most emerging markets.
 Vale is both a resource stock and an emerging market stock.
 It never stood a chance.

 But something changed in 2020.
 Emerging markets finally bottomed out.
 And with almost every country in the world resorting to extraordinary monetary policy, inflation hedges started performing again.
 Vale stock has more than tripled since hitting lows in March 2020.

 Vale’s stock is even more bullish than when I originally wrote about it back in January.
 And that’s without an infrastructure bill!

 Vale stock’s overall rating of 96 is “Strong Bullish” on Adam O’Dell’s Green Zone Ratings model.
 It’s in the top 4% of all stocks we rate and 17 points higher than what it was when I originally wrote about it in January!